 The holidays are associated as a time when many of us feel derailed in regards to our health and fitness – just in time for the diet and fitness industry to prey on us in January with “New Year!
 New You!” slogans and promises of rapid results via extreme diet and exercise programs that are typically wildly unsustainable and may leave us feeling worse about ourselves than when we started.

-So with that in mind, it’s worth considering how we can stay fit during the holiday season and avoid the end of year crash altogether.
+So with that in mind, it’s worth considering how to keep your nutrition and fitness habits on track during holiday season and minimize or avoid the end of year crash altogether.

 Let’s discuss!
-Below are my top 8 suggestions to stay fit (and sane) during the holidays.
+Below are my top 8 suggestions for a sane approach maintaining fitness and nutrition habits during the holidays.

 1. Avoid rigidity.

-Regardless of what your diet or exercise program may look like, I advocate adopting something that is flexible enough that you can enjoy life during ALL seasons, including the holidays.
+Regardless of what your diet or exercise program may look like, I advocate adopting something that has structure, but is also is flexible enough that you can enjoy life during ALL seasons, including the holidays.

-This includes being able to skip or adapt a workout without guilt, so you have more time to spend with friends and family (even if it takes place over ZOOM this year) and being able to eat your favorite holiday foods and beverages without stress.
+This includes being able to skip or adapt a workout without guilt, so you have more time to spend with friends and family and being able to enjoy your favorite holiday foods and beverages without stress.

 2. Consider alternative forms of activity or low grade activity (e.g. walking) if you don’t have time for your usual workout or know you’ll be less active.